Pickage06/network_inventory/README.md

 ## HOW MY SOFTWARE WORKS
 To realise the execution of this script, you may execute some tasks:

-1- Search about the IP address by using nmap modul "def nmap():".
+1- Search about the IP address by using nmap module "def nmap():".

 1.2- Extract IPs addresses on the result, it is a dictionnary (IPs are keys of the dictionnary)